Staying healthy at Harvard Chan School

 All faculty, staff, researchers and instructors must record their vaccination status with Harvard University Health Services (HUHS).
 Log your vaccine with HUHS here.
 To confirm that your vaccination status is up to date, log into Crimson Clear.

 Harvard Chan School requires anyone who enters our buildings to wear a School-provided mask.
 Be sure it covers both your nose and mouth.
 Masks are mandated in all Harvard buildings and are an effective way to curb the spread of COVID-19.
-You’ll find free, pre-approved, three-layer “procedure masks” individually packaged in white sandwich bags, in the lobbies of the FXB and Kresge buildings.
+You’ll find free, pre-approved, three-layer “procedure masks” in dispensers at the entrances to all School buildings.
 The University worked with its Medical Advisory Group to choose the recommended mask for people to wear while on campus

 Members of our community who wish to add an additional cloth mask over our provided “procedure masks” are welcome to do so.
 The CDC guidance for how to improve mask fit (including double mask recommendations) is a helpful resource.